cgetzen/cgetzen.github.io/organization/working-with-me.md

 # Working with Me

-In the spirit of openness and clarity, I'd like to share how I like to work with others and what my goals are.
+In the spirit of openness, I'd like to share how I like to work with others and what my goals are.
 This is based off of [Amy Nguyen's](https://amy.dev/?p=979) post.

 #### 2020 Goals